 Background and Credentials

-Andrew Bateman has successfully prosecuted patents for clients in widely diverse industries, such as the communication, insurance, and financial industries.
+Andrew Bateman has successfully prosecuted patents for clients in widely diverse industries, such as software, communication, medical device, insurance, and financial industries.
 Mr. Bateman has also provided clients with numerous freedom-to-operate and invalidity opinions, and assessed the strength of many patents and pending patent applications.

 Mr. Bateman earned his J.D. with high honors at Chicago-Kent College of Law.
 During law school he served as an executive articles editor of the Chicago-Kent Law Review, and served as a judicial extern to the Honorable Amy J. St. Eve in the U.S. District Court for the Northern District of Illinois.
-He earned a Bachelor of Science in Electrical Engineering, with honors, at the University of Illinois at Champaign-Urbana, and a Master of Science in Electrical Engineering at National Technological University.
+He earned a B.S. in electrical engineering, with honors, at the University of Illinois at Champaign-Urbana, and an M.S. in electrical engineering at National Technological University.

 - Chicago-Kent College of Law, Illinois Institute of Technology (J.D.)